K3N-TR4N/Project-Edge-Blending/README.md

 ## Installation
 There are two main programs used in this project, a graphical user interface for making masks intended for a host computer, as well as the client overlay that applies the mask on client computers.
 ### Host GUI
 Locate the "Host GUI" folder.
 Choose a location on your **HOST** computer to copy this folder to (it can be anywhere).
-Within this folder there are two items, a folder called "data" that contains the files needed to run the program, and a shortcut to EdgeBlendingGUI.exe.
-You can ignore the data folder.
-The exe shortcut is used to run the program.
-For ease of access, you can right click it and "Pin To Start".
+Within this folder there is another folder called "data".
+Open the data folder and find an executable file named "HostGUI.exe".
+Right click and create a shortcut of this executable file, then copy and paste the shortcut back in the HostGUI folder.
+For ease of access, right click the shortcut and click the "Pin To Start" option.
 ### Client Overlay
 **The following must be done on each client you wish to use this program with:**
 1. Locate the "Client Overlay" folder.
 2. Choose a location on the given client computer to copy this folder to (it can be anywhere).
-3. As with the Host GUI, ignore the data folder.
-The shortcut to EdgeBlendingClient.exe will be the only relevant file.
-Run the file to ensure it works.
+3. As with the Host GUI, open the data folder.
+Locate the "ClientOverlay.exe" file and create a shortcut of it.
-4. (do the following when ready to use the software full-time) Right click on the EdgeBlendingClient.exe shortcut and click copy.
+4. (do the following when ready to use the software full-time) Right click on the ClientOverlay.exe shortcut and click copy.
 5. Press Windows Key + R at the same time to bring up the run dialog.
 6. Type in shell:startup and hit OK.
 7. Paste the file into the folder that opened.
 This will ensure that the client overlay application opens each time the client computer is restarted.